Arseni1919/gym-stocktrading/README.md

 In order to run the environment you need to do the following:

-1. Copy the repo to your computer.</il>
+1. Copy the repo to your computer.
 2. Go to the one directory above of the copied repo on your computer in the Terminal.
+For example: ` cd PycharmProjects/ `.
-3. Click:
+3. Run the command:
 `
 pip install -e gym-stocktrading
-`
+`.

 > That's it!
 You've installed the new gym-env on your computer.

 ## Sanity Check